 While plans for a rebellion were being drawn up on Yushima, an incident that would ignite the anger of the local people took place.
 This was when the magistrate issued orders that the pregnant wife of the headman of Kuchinotsu be killed for her husband’s inability to pay the land taxes.
 The manner of death for the woman and her unborn child was particularly brutal, as she was confined in a basket and submerged in the icy waters of a river in wintertime.

 The uprising citizens of the Shimabara Peninsula besieged Shimabara Castle, the base of the Matsukura Clan, while those in Amakusa moved in on Tomioka Castle.
 The former samurai who led the group made sure that the villagers were armed and organized.
-Far from being a minor peasants’ revolt, the situation was now developing into a full-scale battle.
+Far from being a mere peasants’ revolt, the situation was now developing into a full-scale battle.

 The rebelling citizens gained momentum early on, but were unable to take over Shimabara Castle and Tomioka Castle.
 The forces in Amakusa then crossed the sea in order to unite with their counterparts on the Shimabara Peninsula.
 In total, they numbered 37,000 people.
 Forming a huge group that consisted of women and children as well as the warrior men, they moved en masse to the ruins of Hara Castle and took refuge there.
 Most likely they had heard about how the Society of Jesus had repelled the forces of the Ryuzoji Clan with their guns and thought, “If we can just hold on here for a while the Portuguese ships will surely come to our aid.”
-The people banded together and began living in an organized manner while confined in the castle.
+With that hope in mind, the people banded together and began living in an organized manner while confined in the castle.

 The starvation tactics continued until almost all the food and ammunition in Hara Castle had been used up.
 At that point members of the rebel forces are said to have descended the sheer cliff wall behind the castle in order to collect seaweed from the ocean below.
-This was then used to supplement their meager food supplies.
-When shogunate commander Nobutsuna Matsudaira inspected the bodies of rebels who had died out on the battlefield and saw that they had ingested nothing but seaweed, it confirmed to him that there were no more food provisions in the castle.
+This was then used to supplement their meager provisions.
+When shogunate commander Nobutsuna Matsudaira inspected the bodies of rebels who had died out on the battlefield and saw that they had ingested nothing but seaweed, it convinced him that there were no more food provisions in the castle.
 He then decided to set April 12, 1638 as the day to launch a full-scale attack.
 The battle would begin haphazardly the day before, however, when daimyo leaders looking to take credit for victory began acting independently and launched offensives of their own.

 The 120,000-man-strong shogunate army bore down on the rebel forces that had now run out of food and ammunition.
-Hara Castle fell in one day and the lives of almost all the people inside, Jiro Amakusa included, were lost.
+Hara Castle fell in one day and the lives of almost all the people inside, Shiro Amakusa included, were lost.
 The destruction and slaughter by the shogunate forces was utterly relentless.

 Responsibility for this uprising was placed on Katsuie Matsukura, the lord of the Shimabara domain, who was relieved of his position and later beheaded.
 The southern part of the Shimabara Peninsula, where all the local people had been eradicated, was subsequently repopulated with settlers from other parts of the country.
 In 1639, the shogunate banned Portuguese ships from harbors in Japan and the country was plunged into the long era of national seclusion.